kuanjuliu/clinical_trials_ai/README.md

 * Make sure the Docker Desktop has set the Memory limit to at least 16 GB.
 Even just the subset of clinical trials that are currently recruiting approaches 70k entries!
 ![alt text](https://github.com/kuanjuliu/clinical_trials_ai/blob/main/Docker%20Desktop%20Memory%20Requirements.png)
 * Clone the repo to your local machine
-* From the repo's root `app\` directory, build, create, and run the Docker container — as well as execute the Python scripts — by typing:
+* From the repo's root directory, build, create, and run the Docker container — as well as execute the Python scripts — by typing:
 ````
 docker compose up
 ````